redpanda-data/redpanda/docs/www/quick-start-linux.md

      Active: active (running)
 ```

-You now have a single node cluster running Redpanda!
+You now have a single-node cluster running Redpanda!

 ## Do some streaming